TherryHilaire/TherryHilaire/README.md

 - ***Daily Tools***

-  * Can adapt to any editor.
+  * Can adapt to any editor (except emacs lol).
 Daily using neovim under ZorinOS (free version).

 - ***Work Experience***